8. You'll do church differently, and that's okay.

 Making marriage fun involves a tricky balance of learning how to make plans and being flexible and spontaneous.
 Now that your family consists of two people with very busy schedules, you might need to start planning a little ahead if you ever want date nights, trips, family visits, and temple nights to happen.
 However, in your hustle to get things done and move ahead in your new life together, don't underestimate the importance of just enjoying time together when you can be goofy or spontaneous.
 Make a goal to laugh together every day.
 Some of the best memories and discussions come about by just giving yourselves time to forget the stress and laugh.

-For more great marriage advice, check out Preparing for Your Celestial Marriage.
+For more great marriage advice, check out these valuable Latter-day Saint resources:

 The eternal significance of the questions of how to find—and become—a great marriage partner can feel overwhelming.
 With humor and warmth, LDS family therapist and BYU Marriage Preparation Teacher Dr. Mark Ogletree presents principles of marriage preparation that address the questions and concerns of today's young single adults.